mred0/Software_Development/CONSOLIDATE/Unit 3/README.md

 Create a program that takes user input, performs a mathematical operation like calculating the area of a shape, and displays the result, using the different looping statements and conditional statements, carefully show the difference between them in your exercise.

+Here We Created Programme to Calculate Area Of Shape Like Circle Rectangle and Square And Also Showed Error Handling If Input Is Invalid.

 ## Learning Outcomes
 In This Unit We Learned About Basis Of Python As Software development Language.
 Like,